 Average Weather for Boating

-The boating season typically runs from May through October.
-Summers are warm with highs in the 70s and 80s, and conditions are ideal for everything from sailing to water skiing.
+The season typically runs from May through October.
+Summers are warm, with highs in the 70s and 80s, and offer good conditions for sailing, fishing, and watersports.

 55+ Waterfront Communities in Ohio With Boat Access